-On September 19 we at Vredeseilanden actually had a media figure as a guest: Bram Govaerts, bio-engineer and clever person with CYMMIT in Mexico: the international Maize and Wheat Improvement Center.
+On September 19 we actually had a media figure as a guest: Bram Govaerts, bio-engineer and clever person with CYMMIT in Mexico: the international Maize and Wheat Improvement Center.
 The Flemish press briefly swarmed towards him when Bill Gates and Carlos Slim co-invested in the “MasAgro” initiative.
 You may have read about their work on seed improvement.
 However, after our session we can safely state that the really pioneering aspect of MasAgro was not in the papers.
 So you will have to read it here.

 Let us start with a short presentation.
 CYMMIT is an international organization with 22 “branches” throughout the world.
 Their mission?
 “To sustainably increase the productivity of maize and wheat systems to ensure global food security and reduce poverty.”